1. Ada

 • Fatigue: fatigue can be mild or severe, lasting for multiple days.
 It could feel like exhaustion that doesn’t seem to go away, even after you’ve had enough rest.

-• An aching body: muscle and body aches can range from mild to severe and may become worse as the virus progresses.
+• An aching body: muscle and body aches can range from mild to severe and may worsen as the virus progresses.

 • Headache: headaches can range from moderate to severe.
 They may be accompanied by other symptoms such as fatigue, fever, or general malaise.